-Bottom line?
-I keep hearing things coming from Trump and his supporters.
+I keep hearing bigotry coming from Trump and his supporters.
 Racist and sexist and xenophobic and crude speech.
-And making fun of handicap people.
-Then, when the comments hit the headlines, the silence — the ensuing deafening silence of my Christian brothers and sisters, many who are Republicans, MANY WHO ARE CHRISTIAN LEADERS.
+Then, when the comments hit the headlines, the silence — the ensuing deafening silence by many of Christian brothers and sisters, many who are Republicans, MANY WHO ARE CHRISTIAN LEADERS.

 I keep hoping it’s just incompetence — but I’m afraid it’s more.

-Do you not remember that Hitler’s promise to “make Germany great again” was predicated on white supremacy and nationalism?
-And did you forget that millions of German Christians (including pastors) sat in silence as he spent years campaigning?
+Do we not remember that Hitler’s promise to “make Germany great again” was predicated on white supremacy and nationalism?
+And did we forget that millions of German Christians (including pastors) sat in silence as he spent years campaigning?

-Do you not recall that this great country was founded on wiping out Native Americans in the glorious name of Jesus, then pivoting to treat Africans like animals, while showing up at church every Sunday to do the God-talk thing?
+Do we not recall that this great country was founded on wiping out Native Americans, largely in the name of Jesus, then pivoting to treat Africans like animals, while showing up at church every Sunday to do the God-talk thing?

-What will it take before you stand up and say “enough is enough”?
+What will it take before we stand up and say “enough is enough”?

 A big Trump supporter named Pat Buchanan.
 He was interviewed on NPR.
 He was WARNING listeners about white people becoming a minority, which will happen 2042.

-And as I drove and swerved in my bewilderment, I wondered: Can Trump’s and Buchanan’s vision to make America great again be interpreted as anything but plan to start a race war?
+And as I drove and swerved in my bewilderment, I wondered: Can Trump’s and Buchanan’s vision to make America great again be interpreted as anything but a plan to start a race war?